-It is easy to prove that both problems are NP-complete (see Exercise 58).
-The fact that Bounded Non-Halting is probably intractable (i.e., is intractable provided that $\mathcal{P} \neq \mathcal{NP}$) is even more relevant to the project of program verification than the fact that the Halting Problem is undecidable.
+The fact that Bounded Non-Halting is probably intractable (i.e., is intractable provided that $\mathcal{P} \neq \mathcal{NP}$ ) is even more relevant to the project of program verification than the fact that the Halting Problem is undecidable.
 The reason being that the latter problem (as well as other related undecidable problems) refers to arbitrarily long computations, whereas the former problem refers to computations of explicitly bounded number of steps.
 Specifically, Bounded Non-Halting is concerned with the existence of an input that causes the program to violate a certain condition (i.e., halting) within a given time-bound.

 In light of the above, the common practice of bashing Bounded (Non-)Halting as an "unnatural" problem seems very odd at an age in which computer programs plays such a central role.
-(Nevertheless, we will use the term "natural" in this traditionally odd sense in the next title.)
+(Nevertheless, we will use the term "natural" in this traditionally and odd sense in the next title, which refers to natural computational problems that seem unrelated to computation.)